Gum Disease And Your Health

 Bleeding while flossing indicates the presence of under the gum ulcerated tissue!
 By being proactive, you save your teeth and your health because bacteria in the gums travel in the bloodstream and affect you brain, heart and general health!

-The process of loosing teeth goes as follows:
+The process of losing teeth goes as follows:

 Slight inflammation due to illness or hormonal imbalance or not effective oral hygiene causes the gum to swell, which provides a shelter for food to hide, and a pantry for the bacteria to grow, causing acute inflammation and loss of the gum attachment to the teeth, causing the early stages of Periodontitis.